 The Office has a comprehensive listing of various scholarship opportunities for students to research on the Office of Student Financial Aid's website.
 Students are encouraged to review the scholarship information often due to the listings being updated continuously and apply early in order to meet deadlines.

 The Office is open 9:00 a.m. to 5:00 p.m., Monday through Friday.
 Financial Aid Counselors are available daily by phone, e-mail or personal appointment.
-Students can view the list of Counselors on the Office's website.
+Students can also receive financial aid services through the Mason Student Services Center (MSSC).

 Financial aid for summer is generally limited to students who have remaining Federal Loan eligibility for the year, or who are eligible for Federal Pell Grant.
 Summer is considered a "trailer" term at the university.
 Contact the Office of Student Financial Aid for specifics regarding eligibility and availability of aid.

 Financial Aid Programs